X

 It can cause joint stiffness

-It is also important to note that they may not distribute your body weight as well as a traditional mattress.
-This could create pressure points that obstruct healthy blood circulation.
+Additionally, recliners may not distribute body weight as evenly as a properly designed mattress.
+This uneven distribution could create pressure points that impede healthy blood circulation, particularly during extended sleeping periods.

 It provides limited sleep positions